Resident234/php.net/pages/www.php.net_opcache.installation.php.md

-While the &quot;suggested&quot; opcache settings for php.ini might be appropriate for a production server, you&apos;re going to want to change several while you&apos;re developing, or you&apos;re not going to see any changes to your code.
+While the "suggested" opcache settings for php.ini might be appropriate for a production server, you&apos;re going to want to change several while you&apos;re developing, or you&apos;re not going to see any changes to your code.
 Get familiar with what they mean before blindly pasting that into php.ini and assuming things are going to work well.

 #